 The team at your front desk can either make or break your practice – REALLY. front desk skills.
 Your reception staff are the face and personality of your practice.
 Without the proper front desk skills, it’s only a matter of time before significant damage is done.
 Even a simple mistake can have significant consequences (i.e. poor service drives patients away, […]Learn More

 HIPAA audits are on the rise.
 You’ll probably be surprised to learn that patient complaints are the number one driver behind being chosen for a HIPAA audit.
 And the people that most interact with your patients other than your providers are at your front desk.
 And the most common front desk HIPAA violations are usually for reasons you’d never think […]Learn More

 The likelihood your patients will pay you what they owe SIGNIFICANTLY DECREASES once they walk out your door.
-So, it makes sense that your front desk should be your first line of defense against uncollectable accounts receivable.
+So, it makes sense that your front desk should be your first line of defense against uncollectable accounts receivable. patient collections.
 Getting patients to pay what they owe sounds easy enough, right?
 Just ask them to pay before they leave.
-Well, it’s just not […]Learn More
+Well, it’s […]Learn More

 When it comes to keeping your patients long-term, first-rate customer service seems to be more important than excellent medical care. phone etiquette skills.
 Excellent phone etiquette skills become even more important when you consider that 80% of new patients’ first contact with your practice is over the phone.
 Do you even know how many new patients you are losing due […]Learn More